ammar-tanwar/bloglearnbay/posts/differentiating-data-scientist-and-data-analyst.md

 ---
 title: Differentiating Data Scientist and Data Analyst
+stitle: "Differentiating Data Scientist and Data Analyst"
+publish: "Published on"
 desc: "Data analysts sift through data and seek to identify trends while Data scientists are pros at interpreting data, but also tend to have coding and mathematical modelling expertise."
 slug: home
 headerImg: "https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/diff1.jpg"